zephyrproject-rtos/trusted-firmware-m/docs/design_docs/dual-cpu/mailbox_ns_agent_update.rst

 one other isolation mechanism that implements individual PEs in physically isolated cores respectively.
 NSPE and SPE transfer non-secure client requests via inter-processor communication based on mailboxes.
-The component that handles inter-processor communication messages is called ``mailbox NS Agent``.
+The component that handles inter-processor communication messages is called ``Mailbox NS Agent``.

 .. note::
   There may be hardware components and software solutions containing 'mailbox' in their names.
 The concept ``mailbox`` in this document represent the mechanism described above, which is not referring to the external concepts.

-When the first version ``mailbox NS Agent`` was introduced, the generic FFM interrupt handling was not ready.
+When the first version ``Mailbox NS Agent`` was introduced, the generic FFM interrupt handling was not ready.
 Hence a customized solution ``Multiple Core`` is implemented.
 This customized implementation: